 - If you go with the free (hosted) service, you can be limited by the rules they put in place for you.

-- Companies may bypass paying you for services, ads, or blog posts due to your hosting.
+- Companies and brands may be unwilling to work with you for services, ads, or blog posts due to your hosting.

 - If you later choose to move to a self-hosted platform, the crossover can become very messy and expensive.

 - Earning money from a blog takes a lot of time and effort.
 For me, the psychological effect of having paid real money for my blog keeps me going.
-I’m not going to quit and lose the money I paid!
+I refuse to quit and lose the money I paid!

 If you decide to go with self-hosting, it will cost you some money.
 But whether you spend your money on education, an office building, inventory, or in this case, a place to park your internet space, you usually have to spend some money in order to make money.

-When you choose self-hosting, you’ll also need a platform.
+When you choose self-hosting, you also need a platform.
 This is the space where you work on your blog.
 You’ll type up posts and determine the look of the blog in your platform.